ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-java-env.md

 [{{site.data.keyword.wca_short}}]{: tag-blue} [Standard plan]{: tag-purple}

-If you're using the Standard plan and want to work with enterprise Java applications, you need to set up your environment.
+If you're using the Standard plan and want to work with enterprise Java applications, you need to set up your environment for your IDE.
 {: shortdesc}

 ## Java requirements
 {: #cloud-setup-wca-java-env-requirements}

-The requirements to use {{site.data.keyword.wcaej_short}} features are listed in the following table.
-The table lists the items and the details for each item.
+The requirements to use {{site.data.keyword.wcaej_short}} are:

 | Item | Details |
 | --- | --- |